chrisakakay/is-not-empty/README.md

 is-not-empty
 =========

-Simple module for checking object or array for emptyness
+Simple module for checking object or array for emptiness

 ## Installation